Non-commutative crepant resolutions of toric singularities with divisor class group of rank one: Preliminaries on toric singularities

-Next, we consider the Gorenstein-ness of $R$.
-It is well-known that $\sum_{i=1}^n\vec{x_i}\in G\cong\Cl(R)$ is the canonical divisor.
-Thus $R$ is Gorenstein if and only if $\sum_{i=1}^n\vec{x_i}=0$ holds.
-This is equivalent to that there exists $m\in M$ such that $m(v_i)=1$ holds for every $1\leq i\leq n$.
+Next, we consider the Gorenstein property of $R$.
+It is well-known that $-\sum_{i=1}^n\vec{x}_i\in G\cong\Cl(R)$ is the canonical divisor.
+Thus $R$ is Gorenstein if and only if $\sum_{i=1}^n\vec{x}_i=0$ holds.
+This is equivalent to the existence of $m\in M$ such that $m(v_i)=1$ holds for every $1\leq i\leq n$.
 In this case, the intersection $\sigma\cap\{x\in N_\mathbb{R}\mid m(x)=1\}$ is a $d$-dimensional convex lattice polytope whose vertex set is $\{v_i\}_{i=1}^n$.
 Conversely, for a given $d$-dimensional convex lattice polytope $P$, we can define a strongly convex non-degenerate rational polyhedral cone $\sigma\subseteq N_\mathbb{R}$ so that the vertex set of $P$ becomes the minimal generators of the rays of $\sigma$ and this defines a Gorenstein $R$.
 In this situation, we can restate Proposition \ref{lcohtoric}.
-Observe that the faces of $P$ correspond bijectively to that of $\sigma$ of positive dimension.
+Observe that the faces of $P$ correspond bijectively to those of $\sigma$ of positive dimension.

 \begin{Prop} Let $P$ be a $d$-dimensional convex lattice polytope and $R$ be the Gorenstein toric ring defined as above.
-For $a=(a_i)_{i=1}^n\in\mathbb{Z}^n$, put
+For $c=(c_i)_{i=1}^n\in\mathbb{Z}^n$, put

-and define a subspace $X_a\subseteq P$ as
+and define a subspace $X_c\subseteq P$ as